 Never!
 We would love to meet you, but we understand that you’re busy.
 All of our work can be performed over email and phone calls.
 If we need your signature on something, we’ll mail it to you.

 It’s really easy.
 Once we start working together, we’ll send you a link that allows you to schedule phone calls directly with your attorney.
 You can also call or email us with questions or to book an appointment.
 We pride ourselves on being accessible, and we work hard to be responsive and attentive to your needs.

 How long will [a certain activity] take?

-The amount of time that a particular task will take us depends upon a variety of factors, including the complexity and time-sensitivity of the work.
+The amount of time that a particular task will take us depends on various factors, including the complexity and time-sensitivity of the work.
 For example, a 20-hour project will necessarily take longer to deliver than a 3-hour project.
 There are things you can do to speed up the process: respond promptly and fully to your attorney’s emails and provide us with all of the documents or information that we need to perform the project.
-Please also pay your bills on time – if you end up in the red, we may email you that we need you to bring your account up-to-date before proceeding with work.
+Please also pay your bills on time—if you end up in the red, we may email you that we need you to bring your account up-to-date before proceeding with work.

 Who will I be working with?

 This depends upon your needs and the type of work we are undertaking for you.
 Most work at Jackson LLP is a collaborative process, so more than one person is likely to be involved in your case.
-However, you will have a primary point-of-contact who you can call with questions, and that attorney will keep you apprised of what is happening on your case.
+However, you will have a primary point of contact who you can call with questions.
+That attorney will keep you apprised of what is happening on your case.